mpalash/aliakbarmehta/_content/is-the-representation-of-violence-also-violent.md

 ---
-layout: project
+layout: content
 title: Is the representation of violence also violent?
-ptype: individual work
+tag: "individual work"
-pcontent: []
+children: []
 ---
 !['Is the representation of violence also violent?', sandcasted aluminum, 2017](/assets/img/ali-akbar-mehta-is-the-representation-of-violence-also-violent-sandcasted-aluminium-2017.jpg)